StackMCP

 Remote server not connecting

-2. Check that the URL is correct and the remote server is actually running.
+2. Check the URL is correct and the server is running

 Tools load but Cascade does not use them